JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Exponential Smoothing

 We have looked at a few examples involving taking averages of past points, in many cases, only the most recent information is needed to influence our future forecast. <b>Exponential Smoothing</b> applies a weighting to past values with larger weights assigned to more recent observations.
+The weights decrease exponentially the further into the past.

     #R
     library(forecast)